Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 With as many as 850,000 podcasts worldwide, you need to have a solid action plan.

 Your hosting plays an essential part in achieving success.

 This guide covers the best podcasting hosting options based on the following:

 Listen while you read: Here’s a video on the best options (and how to use them):

 Here are my top picks for the best podcast hosting platforms:

 The Best Podcast Hosting Service for Beginners (Free – $24/month + $20 Amazon Gift Card).

-If you’re looking for an overall excellent podcasting platform, then I would definitely recommend Buzzsprout.
-They offer helpful free learning material that helps you get started, along with powerful tools that help you make the most out of your recorded podcasts.
-Their customer support is also another plus when using Buzzsprout, so they are my overall #1 choice when you’re creating a podcast.
+If you’re looking for an excellent podcasting platform, I recommend Buzzsprout.
+They offer helpful free learning material that helps you get started and powerful tools that help you make the most out of your recorded podcasts.
+Their customer support is another plus when using Buzzsprout, so they are my overall #1 choice when creating a podcast.